Mark Patterson, Ph.D., M.P.H.

-Dr. Mark Patterson is a graduate of the University of North Carolina-Chapel Hill School of Pharmacy where he earned his Ph.D. in Pharmaceutical Sciences (2006), and the Yale University School of Public Health where he earned his M.P.H. in Chronic Disease Epidemiology (2002).
-After receiving his Ph.D., Dr. Patterson completed his post-doctoral fellowship in health services research from the Duke Clinical Research Institute and then worked for two years as a health services research analyst at the Research Triangle Institute in Durham, North Carolina.
+Dr. Mark Patterson is a graduate of the University of North Carolina-Chapel Hill School of Pharmacy where he earned his Ph.D. in pharmaceutical sciences (2006), and the Yale University School of Public Health where he earned his M.P.H. in chronic disease epidemiology (2002).
+After receiving his Ph.D., he completed his post-doctoral fellowship in health services research from the Duke Clinical Research Institute and then worked for two years as a health services research analyst at the Research Triangle Institute in Durham, North Carolina.

-Dr. Patterson’s specialization areas include 1) exploring the role of health information technology to improve communication, prescribing patterns, and medication reconciliation within post-acute care settings; 2) managing and building large datasets that are used to build predictive models for health outcomes studies, and 3) facilitating focus groups and conducting qualitative analysis on focus groups transcripts.
-Dr. Patterson was a recent recipient of a 2016 New Investigator Award from the American Association of Colleges of Pharmacy (AACP) on a project entitled “Workflow impact on medication errors occurring during transitions of care between rural facilities”
+Dr. Patterson’s specialization areas include: 1) exploring the role of health information technology to improve communication, prescribing patterns, and medication reconciliation within post-acute care settings; 2) managing and building large data sets that are used to build predictive models for health outcomes studies, and 3) facilitating focus groups and conducting qualitative analysis on focus groups transcripts.
+He was a recent recipient of a 2016 New Investigator Award from the American Association of Colleges of Pharmacy (AACP) on a project entitled “Workflow impact on medication errors occurring during transitions of care between rural facilities.”

-As an Assistant Professor at UMKC School of Pharmacy, Dr. Patterson serves as the course coordinator for a required 3-credit course titled “Economics of Health and Medicine”, a survey course introducing 2nd year pharmacy students to the theories and applications of microeconomics, pharmacoeconomics, and pharmacoepidemiology to pharmacy practice.
+As an associate professor at the UMKC School of Pharmacy, Dr. Patterson serves as the course coordinator for a required 3-credit course titled “Economics of Health and Medicine,” a survey course introducing second-year pharmacy students to the theories and applications of microeconomics, pharmacoeconomics and pharmacoepidemiology to pharmacy practice.